-New England Patriots Skipping Trump Visit Get OK From Owner Robert Kraft
+New England Patriots Skipping Trump Visit Gets Okay From Owner Robert Kraft

 But the six Patriots players, so far, who have said they will skip the Trump visit have nothing to worry about, after Kraft on Monday morning gave his okay for players to “do whatever is best.”

-Appearing on the NBC TV Today Show Monday morning, the 75-year-old Kraft — whose personal net worth is estimated at $5.2 billion, rating him 102nd on the Forbes 400 list of the richest individuals in America — Kraft downplayed the players plans to skip the White House visit, saying that absences occur every time the team win the Super Bowl.
+Appearing on the Today Show Monday morning, the 75-year-old Kraft — whose personal net worth is estimated at $5.2 billion, rating him 102nd on the Forbes 400 list of the richest individuals in America — downplayed the players plans to skip the White House visit, saying that absences occur every time the team win the Super Bowl.

 WATCH “Has your relationship with Donald Trump in any way restrained your relationship with some of your players?” @MLauer asks #RobertKraft pic.twitter.com/COcCuWlJm7